PositronicsLab/positronicslab.github.io/_posts/2015-09-10-better-science.markdown

 <a href="http://www.slate.com/articles/health_and_science/science/2015/08/peer_review_in_public_james_hansen_s_climate_predictions_released_as_a_draft.html">Slate article on making peer review a public process</a>

 ### Articles on mathematics

+<a href="http://motherboard.vice.com/en_uk/read/forget-dark-energy-physicists-have-finally-cracked-overhand-knots?utm_source=MBtwitter">Neat article on intersection of topological mathematics and mechanics</a>

 <a href="https://www.quantamagazine.org/20150707-can-information-rise-from-randomness/">Puzzle on extracting information from randomness</a>